yin72257/yin72257.github.io/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run deploy`

+Deploys the app to [yin72257.github.io](yin72257.github.io) by building and pushing the distributable version of the react app on to the `gh-pages` branch with a new commit.

 ### `npm run build`